equinor/design-system/apps/demo-cdn/src/cdn.md

 # Equinor CDN

-This is some text about the Equinor CDN, just testing automatic deployment.
+This is some text about the Equinor CDN, just testing automatic deployment with Azure Pipelines.

 > Note: Viewing the source-code will show that we use a temporary url for the CDN – but it will be https://eds-static.equinor.com once everything is in place.